 Dr. Carolan is Associate Dean for Research for the College of Liberal Arts at Colorado State University.

 It can seem like every news story spells bad news for the environment—from the ongoing clean water crisis in Flint, Michigan to Earth's hottest summer ever recorded.
 But it's not all doom-and-gloom.
-With so many dedicated people working on environmental issues, there are inevitable stories of hope.
+With so many dedicated people working on environmental issues, there are also stories of hope.
 We asked Island Press authors to share good news in their field.
-Check out the inspiring stories they shared below.
-Know of other environmental success stories?
-Share them in the comments below.
+Check out the inspiring stories they shared below and if you know of other environmental success stories, share them in the comments.

 Left behind by the globalized economy, Buffalo New York has lost more than half its population since 1950.
 By 2005, when the community group People United for Sustainable Housing (PUSH) Buffalo was founded, West Side residents were struggling with unemployment, rampant blight and high energy costs.